ceramicskate0/SWELF/README.md

 # Simple-Windows-Event-Log-Forwarder (SWELF)

+# ANNOUNCEMENTS
+Dev will be on hold for Month of June

 ## Summary:

 Having the to many log issue?!!
 Or maybe just cant find what you want from a log forwarder?
 Maybe they are just to complicated and you want something simple?